openfheorg/openfhe-network-examples/Running_Examples.md

 Node2-Node1@localhost:50051,Node3@localhost:50053
 Node3-Node1@localhost:50051,Node2@localhost:50052
 ```
+### P2P test scripts

 The example network map in this repo NetworkMap.txt specifies such a
 map for 5 nodes to run with testnode.

-To run the testnode target, copy the demoData folder into the `build`
+Copy the demoData folder into the `build` directory.
+If you wish to use `ssl`, then create certificates by running
-directory and run the following command in the terminal from the
+the following command in the terminal from the
-`build` directory
+`build` directory:

+sh ../scripts/authentication/create_nodes_cert.sh p2p_testnodes_demo

+Then run from the  `build` directory:

+> `demos/demoscript_p2p_testnodes.sh`.

+which has the followign command line options

+> `	-i turns iternactive mode on`

+> `	-s turns ssl on`

+> `	-h help `

+The individual command line parameters for `testnode` are

 > `bin/testnode -n <node_name> -s <socket_address> -m <network_map_file_path> -Wssloff`

+with command line flags:

+`-n node_name`

+`-s socket address of node`

+`-m location of network map file`

+`-f location of application input file`

+`-l location of ssl certificates (or use -Wssloff to disable ssl)`

-Example for running a node 'Node1':
+Example for running a node named 'Node1':

 > `bin/testnode -n Node1 -s localhost:50051 -m ../NetworkMaps/NetworkMap.txt -Wssloff`

-The testnode example with 5 nodes can be run by running the shell
-script `demos/demoscript_p2p_testnodes.sh`.
+Another test script runs four nodes and broadcasts data from node 1 to the other nodes to test the broadcast function.

+> `demos/demoscript_p2p_testbroadcast.sh`

+which also has `-i` andd `-s` as command line parameters.

+### Threshnet with aborts demo (P2P version) [verified]

+A threshold network with aborts example (described previously in the gRPC
+client/server setting has been implemented in the peer-to-peer
+framework, eliminating the need for a server to route messages between the
+nodes.

+It uses the same certificates as the `threshnet_aborts_demo`

+run in the `build` directory

+> `../demos/demoscript_threshnet_p2p_tmux.sh`

-command line flags:
+it has the same command line parameters as  `threshnet_aborts_demo`.

--n node_name

--s socket address of node

--m location of network map file

--f location of application input file

--l location of ssl certificates (or use -Wssloff)
+The individual command line parameters to `bin/thresh_aborts_client` are slightly different from the gRPC version since they also have to support node parameters.
+All application parameters are encoded in the `-e` flag

+> `-e for the computation to process add|multiply|vectorsum or to abort concatenate -abort to abort this node before sending the partial ciphertext, i.e. add-abort`

+For example

+> `bin/thresh_aborts_client -n Node1 -s localhost:50051 -m ../NetworkMaps/NetworkMap_threshnetaborts.txt -f demoData/threshnetdemo_input_file -e multiply -Wssloff`

-## Network Measurement & Control examples (using the peer to peer gRPC framework) [not verified as working]
+## Network Measurement & Control examples (using the p2p framework) [not verified as working]

 To run the network measurement protocol with two nodes, open two
 terminals and run the following commands from the `build` directory: